Structurally Different Neural Network Blocks for the Segmentation of Atrial and Aortic Perivascular Adipose Tissue in Multi-centre CT Angiography Scans: Introduction

+The internal mammary artery (IMA), aorta, and their surrounding perivascular adipose tissue (PVAT) have been recognized as clinically valuable in several studies as they have been shown to reflect inflammatory processes influencing cardiovascular health~\cite{kotanidis2022constructing,otsuka2013mammary,akoumianakis2019adipose}.
+The vascular wall secretes inflammatory molecules that diffuse into PVAT, triggering adipocyte changes at the perivascular level~\cite{oikonomou2019novel,kotanidis2022constructing,akoumianakis2019adipose}.
+In a recent study, Kotanidis et al.~\cite{kotanidis2022constructing} manually segmented these regions to assess the vascular inflammatory signature of COVID-19 (C19RS inflammatory signature) using CTA scans from 435 patients in the long-running Oxford Risk Factors and Non-Invasive Imaging (ORFAN) study.
+This novel non-invasive imaging biomarker, derived from the IMA, aorta, and PVAT, has demonstrated strong predictive power for acute vascular inflammation and in-hospital mortality.
+Additionally, it enables the extraction of reliable radiomic features from perivascular regions.

+However, manual segmentation is highly time-consuming and labor-intensive, particularly as larger patient cohorts are required for improved generalizability.
+For instance, extending segmentation to new cohorts within the ORFAN study, which includes over 250,000 patient datasets, would make an automatic segmentation approach indispensable.
+Localizing the PVAT region is particularly challenging due to its small, suppressed appearance in axial views and its elongated, vertical structure in the chest.
+Therefore, this study focuses on developing an automated method for segmenting the IMA, aorta, and PVAT from CTA scans.

-The main contributions of our work are as follows: \begin{itemize} \item We propose a new concept of alternating different deep learning blocks to construct a unique architecture which demonstrates how the aggregation of different block types could help learn better representations. \item We propose a joint self-supervised method of inpainting and shuffling as a pretraining task.
-That enforces the models to learn a challenging proxy task during pretraining which helps improve the finetuning performance. \item We introduce a new clinical problem to the medical image analysis community; i.e., the segmentation of the RIMA and perivascular space, which can be useful in a range of clinical studies for cardiovascular disease prognosis. \item Finally, we provide a thorough clinical evaluation on external datasets through intra-observer variability, inter-observer variability, model-versus-clinician analysis, and post model segmentation refinement analysis with expert clinicians. \end{itemize}
+The key contributions of this work are as follows: \begin{itemize} \item We introduce a novel deep learning paradigm that alternates different block types within a single architecture, demonstrating how the aggregation of diverse structural components enhances representation learning.
+The proposed \emph{LegoNet} achieves superior performance compared to state-of-the-art CNN and ViT-based models while maintaining lower complexity than ViT models. \item We address a previously unexplored problem in medical image analysis—the IMA and aorta PVAT space segmentation—which holds significant potential for cardiovascular disease prognosis and targeted therapeutic interventions. \item We conduct an extensive evaluation using external datasets, including intra-observer variability, inter-observer variability, model-versus-clinician performance analysis, and post-segmentation refinement studies with expert clinicians. \end{itemize}